ZIP code formats: A global guide to accurate postal codes

 The first character notes the province or territory, with subsequent characters detailing whether the area is urban or rural, the specific area, and the particulars of the LDU, down to the delivery mode.

-The UK’s Alphanumeric Postcodes
+The UK’s alphanumeric postcodes

 GeoPostcodes-U.K.-postcode